The Remains of Winter

 Athena LaTocha creates massive works that explore the relationship between human-made and natural worlds.
 She was inspired by her upbringing in the wilderness of Alaska and the Earthwork artists of the 1960s and 70s.
 LaTocha has exhibited across the country, most recently at BRIC House; The Visual Arts Center of New Jersey; MoMA PS1; JDJ at The Ice House in Garrison, New York; and the IAIA Museum of Contemporary Native Arts in Santa Fe, New Mexico.
 LaTocha is the recipient of the Eiteljorg Fellowship, the NYSCA/NYFA Artist Fellowship in Painting, and grants from the Joan Mitchell Foundation and the Robert Rauschenberg Foundation.

-The Remains of Winter is made possible by a grant from The National Endowment for the Arts.
+The Remains of Winter is curated by Harry Weil, Green-Wood’s Vice President of Education and Public Programs, and made possible by a grant from The National Endowment for the Arts.